 Rolex Daytona “Paul Newman”: What It Is and Why It’s So Valuable

 Paul Newman’s Rolex Daytona is something of a legend in the watch community.
 Newman’s iconic wristwatch singlehandedly saved an entire series of Daytona watches, before setting records itself when it sold.
-In a high-profile auction, the 1968 Oyster Cosmograph Daytona Paul Newman wore over the decades sold for $17.5 million, setting the record for the highest price ever recorded for a wristwatch.
+In a high-profile auction, the 1968 Oyster Cosmograph Daytona Paul Newman wore over the decades sold for $17.5 million, setting the record for the highest price ever recorded for a wristwatch to date.

 Not only is the original watch Newman wore highly valuable, but it has also raised the value of similar models of Daytona watches.
 As an example, a watch of the same reference number as Newman’s Daytona recently sold for $275,000 at auction.